arnsteio/OpenSCAD-workshop-2018-02/05-trigonometry_conditionals_loops.md

 clip();
 ~~~

+## Loops
-But - what if you would like to print 6 of these clips?
+So what if you would like to print 6 of these clips?
 Let's look at loops.

-## Loops
 This example is of course construed, but loops are frequently very useful.

 ~~~